Skip to main content

 The most common side effects of CDK4/6 inhibitors are low blood cell counts and fatigue.
 Nausea and vomiting, mouth sores, hair loss, diarrhea, and headache are less common side effects.
 Very low white blood cell counts can increase the risk of serious infection.
 A rare but possible life-threatening side effect is inflammation of the lungs, also called interstitial lung disease or pneumonitis.

-Alpelisib (Piqray) is a targeted drug known as a PI3K inhibitor.
-It blocks a form of the PI3K protein in cancer cells, which can help stop them from growing.
+Alpelisib (Piqray) and inavolisib (Itovebi) block a form of the PI3K protein in cancer cells, which can help stop them from growing.

-This drug is taken as a pill, typically once a day.
+These drugs are taken as pills, typically once a day.

-Side effects of alpelisib can include high blood sugar levels, signs of kidney, liver, or pancreatic problems, diarrhea, rash, low blood counts, nausea and vomiting, fatigue, decreased appetite, mouth sores, weight loss, low calcium levels, blood clotting problems, and hair loss.
-Very severe skin reactions, such as rashes with peeling and blistering, are possible and should be reported to a doctor.
-People with a history of severe skin reactions should tell their doctor before taking alpelisib.
+Side effects of PI3K inhibitors can include skin rash, mouth sores, high blood sugar levels, signs of kidney, liver, or pancreatic problems, diarrhea, low blood counts, nausea and vomiting, fatigue, decreased appetite, weight loss, low calcium levels, blood clotting problems, and hair loss.

 AKT inhibitor